 A Wool rug adapts to your space.
 To preserve the natural quality of wool, regular care is essential.
-With a few simple habits, the rug not only stays beautiful but also feels like a familiar part of your interior year after year.
+With a few simple habits, the rug will not only stay beautiful but will feel like a familiar part of your interior year after year.

 1. Ventilating keeps the fibers fresh